Updated: Jun 30

 Relevant education and experience to be found

-The same report above also claims that "Spain scores higher than the OECD average and above major European countries, with the exception of Germany, in terms of percentage of ICT graduates over the total number of graduates."
+The mentioned report also claims: "Spain scores higher than the OECD average and above major European countries, with the exception of Germany, in terms of percentage of ICT graduates over the total number of graduates."

 When it comes to relevant experience, the report further states that: